Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars.

 Find freedom through purging …

-The solution to one’s suffering and disconnection from the divine realm can be any method of cutting away, dislodging, disintegrating and clearing old pieces of your life so that you can begin afresh.
+The solution to one’s suffering and disconnection from the divine realm can be any method of cutting away, dislodging, disintegrating, and clearing old pieces of your life so that you can begin afresh.

-Essentially, the Dark night is a process of shedding away your old home and going in search of a new one.
 Understandably, this process requires a huge leap of faith into the unknown which can come at quite a sudden and frightening pace.

 If you think you might be going through this journey, it’s important to understand that many of us have been where you are.
 Many people still are.
-There is no map, there is only the flickering luminescence of your Soul to light the way.

-I hope our work can encourage, embolden and support you if you are undertaking this descent into your Underworld.
+I hope our work can encourage, embolden, and support you if you are undertaking this descent into your Underworld.

 Dark Night of the Soul Meditation

-If you have read up until this point you are probably looking for additional help, and that is completely understandable.
 However, the Dark Night of the Soul is a complex and profound experience and it cannot be solved by reading a “six-step” formula or bullet list.
-What I can offer you, however, is a simple meditation which may provide you with some level of relief.

 When you can dredge up enough energy (I know how exhausting and depleting the Dark Night can be), try experimenting with the following Dark Night of the Soul meditation:

 Find a quiet and undisturbed place.
 If you like, play some celestial or ethereal music in the background to set the mood.
 Lie down and close your eyes.
 For a minute or two focus on your breath.
 Feel your chest rise and fall.
 Once you feel connected with your body, shift your focus to creating an image of yourself walking through a dark forest.
 Imagine that you are looking above to see the dark tangled branches of the forest obscure the sky.
 What does the forest feel like?
 Is it cold, hot, balmy, humid or icy?
-Can you smell, feel or taste anything?
+Can you smell, feel, or taste anything?

 As you keep walking through the dark forest, the path in front of you seems endless.
 The atmosphere feels deathly and melancholic.
 Suddenly, a white wolf emerges from the trees.
 It looks at you with intelligent and kind eyes and begins to accompany you as you walk.
 Your feeling of loneliness lifts slightly as you enjoy the company of your animal friend.
 Suddenly, the wolf beside you stops and stares intensely into the dark trees ahead of you.
 You peer ahead but cannot see anything but dark shadows.
 Suddenly, your wolf companion lifts up his head and lets out a loud and haunting wolf call.